mark/Bloxley-Tutorials/1 - Sokoban/tutorial.md

     }

 That seems simple enough.
-Our game controller is a subclass of BXGame, and that requires the flash Stage object (which is the root of all movie clips in a flash program).
+Our game controller is a subclass of `BXGame`, and that requires the flash `Stage` object (which is the root of all movie clips in a flash program).
 Right now that's all we're doing--but that's not doing much.

 Next we need to define a patch controller, which will know how to create and display patches as they are needed.
 So in your `sokoban` directory, create a new file called `SokobanPatchController.as` and insert the following code: